Plumsail/forms-docs/Public/microsoft-flow.rst

 .. title:: Processing Plumsail Forms in Power Automate

 .. meta::
-   :description: How to get info from forms' submissions and use them in flows
+   :description: How to get info from forms' submissions with our connector and use them in your flows

 Processing submissions of online forms designed with Plumsail Forms in Power Automate (MS Flow)
 ====================================================================================================